Bayesian climbing grades

 The resulting data is shown below with data point representing an individual climb, split by who set it.
 The transparent routes are the climbs on which we threw in towel, cursing the setter, blaming conditions and claiming to be having a “high gravity day” in the process:

-Implementing that model in pymc
+Implementing the model

 The model is straighforward to express in pymc: